h0ethan04/h0ethan04/README.md

 ### Hi there!
-My name is Ethan Ho and I am a second year Computer Science major at UCI!
+My name is Ethan Ho and I am a third year Computer Science major at UCI!

 I'm interested in working on becoming a full stack developer by combining my classes and extracurricular activities.
 I suffer from a mild caffeine addiction -- I prefer black, green, milk and matcha teas over coffee, but prefer black coffee over fruit teas.